Souravpal08/NewsAPP/README.md

 # NewsAPP
 It is a news application

-Welcome to NewsApp, a simple and intuitive news application designed and implemented using HTML, CSS, and JavaScript.
+Welcome to  Reporting 24x7 NewsApp, a simple and intuitive news application designed and implemented using HTML, CSS, and JavaScript.
 This app allows users to stay updated with the latest news from various sources in a clean and user-friendly interface.

 # Features
 News Categories: Users can explore news from different categories such as Technology, Sports, Entertainment, Business, and more.